synapsestudios/oidc-platform/docs/implementation.md

 The OIDC Platform provides an endpoint that will invite your user to create an account.
 The invite workflow looks like this:

-1. Your application POSTs to the invite endpoing with your new users email address (plus some more information needed to get this user back to your application)
+1. Your application POSTs to the invite endpoint with your new users email address (plus some more information needed to get this user back to your application)
 1. The OIDC Platform sends an email to your user with a link that allows them to click into the OIDC Platform
 1. The user follows the link and is prompted to create a password
 1. Once the user's password is created they are redirected the login screen